renderpci/dedalo/docs/config/config.md

 	DEDALO_DATA_NOLAN	`string`

-	This parameter define the tld used by Dédalo to tag data without translation possibility.
-Dédalo is multi language by default, all information could be translated to other languages that the main lang, but some data is not susceptible to be translated, like numbers, data or personal names.
-In these cases Dédalo define this data as "not translatable" with the specific tld define in this parameter.
+	This parameter defines the tld used by Dédalo to tag data without translation possibility.

+	Dédalo is multi language by default, all information could be translated to other languages that the main lang, but some data is not susceptible to be translated, like numbers, dates or personal names.
+In these cases Dédalo defines this kind of data as "not translatable" with the specific tld define in this parameter.

-	By default and for global Dédalo definition for non translatable data this tld is: lg-nolan
+	By default and for global Dédalo definition for non translatable data this tld is: `lg-nolan`

 	```php
 	define('DEDALO_DATA_NOLAN', 'lg-nolan');